clockworksoul/today-i-learned/bash/pipefail.md

 ```

 The documentation states that `-E` needs to be set if we want the `ERR` trap to be inherited by shell functions, command substitutions, and commands that are executed in a subshell environment.
 The `ERR` trap is normally not inherited in such cases.

-## Conclusion

-I hope this post showed you why using set `-euxo pipefail` (or `set -Eeuxo pipefail`) is such a good idea.
-If you have any other options you want to suggest, then please let me know and I’ll be happy to add them to this list.